Follow These Procedures

 - Do not activate fire alarms.
 No one is to exit the building.

 - Do not expect to hear an audible alarm during a tornado.

 - If a tornado strikes, go to an interior room (closet, hallway or restroom) away from windows and doors.
 Instruct occupants to crouch against an interior wall, and to lower and cover their heads with their arms.

-- Remain in this area until the tornado has passed or an “all clear” is given
+- Remain in this area until the tornado has passed or communication from the college is given.

 - Evacuate the building when it is safe to do so.
 When exiting a building, watch for fallen power lines.